Functionality added or changed:

 Shutting down the server while executing FLUSH

-, CHANGE MASTER TO
+LOGS, CHANGE MASTER TO,

-or STOP SLAVE
+or STOP SLAVE could sometimes

 cause mysqld to crash.